-Officer remuneration for company directors (excluding directors on the Audit & Supervisory Committee and outside directors) is made up of a base amount, an amount tied to company performance, an amount tied to individual performance, and restricted stock remuneration.
-In the case of outside directors

-(excluding directors on the Audit & Supervisory Committee), remuneration is in the form of a base amount only.
+Remuneration for company directors (excluding directors on the Audit & Supervisory Committee and outside directors) is made up of a base amount, an performance-linked amount (company performance, individual performance) and restricted stock amount.
+In the case of outside directors (excluding directors on the Audit & Supervisory Committee), remuneration is in the form of a base amount only.

 The amount of remuneration in these cases shall be set using third-party surveys and other information on management remuneration at Japanese companies.

-This policy shall be decided by the Board of Directors in consultation with the Remuneration Advisory Committee.
+This remuneration system and the amount shall be decided by the Board of Directors, with respect for the deliberation of the Remuneration Advisory Committee.

 Remuneration for Audit & Supervisory Committee members shall be in the form of a base amount only and the level of remuneration shall be set using third-party surveys and other information on management remuneration at Japanese companies.
+The amount of remuneration shall be determined by the Audit & Supervisory Committee.